WriteMark

 Plain-Language-Standard-image-with-border Reaching a plain language standard helps you reach your audience

 Aim high — achieving a plain language standard will help your document work for your readers.
-Image by Write Limited
+Image by Write Group Limited

 Eventually we made the short form (now called the Write Plain Language Standard) freely available under a Creative Commons licence.
 Anyone can use it to check and improve the quality of their writing.